Spring 2019 Practice Period at City Center: Residential Option

 Applications for residential participation due Saturday, April 20

 Participants can engage in the practice period in one of three ways:

-There will be two one-day sittings, May 5 and June 9.
-The practice period concludes with a three-day sesshin, beginning the evening of June 6 and ending on Saturday, June 9 (which includes the second one-day sitting).
+There will be a one-day sitting on May 4.
+The practice period concludes with a three-day sesshin, beginning the evening of Wednesday, June 5 and ending on Saturday, June 8.

-As part of the practice period, Lien Shutt and David Zimmerman will also teach a five-week class, Practicing with Wise Effort: Stillness and Activity in Everyday Life on Tuesdays, 7:30 – 9 pm, May 8 through June 6.
+As part of the practice period Tenzen David Zimmerman will also teach a five-week class, Cultivating a Boundless Heart with the Brahmaviharas, on Tuesdays, 7:30 – 9 pm, May 7 through June 4.

 Residential, online, and commuter participation in the practice period requires an application process.
 See the application for instructions and contact information.

 Residential practice period participants join the full practice period schedule, or a limited schedule that includes everything except the daily work practice.
 Residential participants should plan to arrive by the early afternoon of Monday, April 29.

 Note: We will accept new residential participants in the practice period based on available housing.
 If you want to practice as a resident, you are encouraged to apply as soon as possible, as residential space is limited.